voxpupuli/puppet-augeasproviders_ssh/README.md

-# ssh: type/provider for shell files for Puppet
+# ssh: type/provider for ssh files for Puppet

-This module provides a new type/provider for Puppet to read and modify shell config files using the Augeas configuration library.
+This module provides a new type/provider for Puppet to read and modify ssh config files using the Augeas configuration library.

 The advantage of using Augeas over the default Puppet `parsedfile`